umbraco/UmbracoDocs/UmbracoNetCoreUpdates.md

 More details on the alpha can be found in [the alpha release blog post](https://umbraco.com/blog/net-core-alpha-release/).

 :::warning
-As this is an **alpha release** bugs and minor issues are to be expected.
+As this is an **alpha release**, bugs and minor issues are to be expected.

 You can find a list of known issues in the [release blog post](https://umbraco.com/blog/net-core-alpha-release/) and see [already reported issues on the Issue tracker](https://github.com/umbraco/Umbraco-CMS/issues?q=is%3Aopen+is%3Aissue+label%3Aproject%2Fnet-core+).